simform-solutions/Advanced-ReactNativeBoilerPlate/README.md

-# **We are no longer using this as we hae developed another one which has several amazing features.
+# **We are no longer using this as we have developed another boilerplate which has several amazing features.
 Check it out [SimformRN](https://github.com/simformsolutions/react-native-boilerplate-latest)**

 ##  Advanced React-Native Boiler Plate